Sprinklers Might Need Repair

-If the sprinkler heads in your lawn begin “coughing” or sputtering, this is sure sign that something has begun to act up in your yard.
-Spitting sprinklers can cause both overwatering and underwatering in patches across your lawns.
-While this could be a result of pressurization problem or issues with internal valves and seals, the heads also may have been bumped out of position, or have become clogged.
+If the sprinkler heads in your lawn begin “coughing” or sputtering, this is a sure sign that something has begun to act up in your yard.
+Spitting sprinklers can cause both overwatering and under watering in patches across your lawns.
+While this could be a result of pressurization problems or issues with internal valves and seals, the heads also may have been bumped out of position, or have become clogged.
 There is no way to know for sure without consulting a sprinkler technician or other irrigation professional.

 Over-watering can be disastrous to your lawn; instead of having a lush lawn with springy green blades of grass, you could be left with a swampy mess every morning when you walk out to fetch the morning paper.
 This could be caused by leaks, rotation problems, or incorrect zone settings; but once again, it is difficult to determine the exact cause of the problem without consulting a professional.